nicoloceneda/Supervised-Learning-Models/README.md

 ├── 07_mnist_dataset.py                    <-- Download mnist dataset and save the standardized fea- │                                              tures and class labels.
 │
-├── 08_multilayer_perceptron.py            <-- Implementation of a multilayer perceptron for multi- │                                              class classification, with one hidden layer.
+├── 08_multilayer_perceptron_gd.py         <-- Implementation of a multilayer perceptron for multi- │                                              class classification, with one hidden layer.
 │
-└── 08_multilayer_perceptron_gd_tf.py      <-- Implementation of a multilayer perceptron for multi-
+├── 08_multilayer_perceptron_gd_tf.py      <-- Implementation of a multilayer perceptron for multi- │                                              class classification, with two hidden layers, using │                                              tensorflow.
+│
+├── 09_imdb_dataset.py                     <-- Download the imdb dataset and save the features and │                                              targets.
+│
-                                               class classification, with two hidden layers, using tensorflow.
+├── 10_recurrent_neural_network_lstm_tf.py <-- Implementation of a lstm multilayer recurrent neural │                                              network for sentiment analysis, with a many-to-one │                                              architecture and two hidden layers, using tensorflow.
+│
+├── 10_recurrent_neural_network_simp_tf.py <-- Implementation of a simple single layer recurrent ne- │                                              ural network for sentiment analysis, with a many-to- │                                              one architecture and two hidden layers, using tensor- │                                              flow.
+│
+└── images                                 <-- Images produced by the programs.

 </pre>